 This tutorial will show the upgrade process for Fedora from version 30 to version 31.
 Fedora is a Linux distribution aimed at servers, workstations, and all kinds of use cases.
 It runs on both x86_64 and ARM64, and other platforms.
 This tutorial is aimed at Fedora Server, but it should work the same on Fedora Workstation.
 Prepare First of all, make a backup of your system.
 System upgrades should work fine, but from time to time they break.

 This tutorial will guide you through the process of setting up a Docker Swarm cluster on DigitalOcean.
 It’ll also show you how to deploy Traefik as a reverse proxy for your services and Swarmpit as a web interface for your cluster.
 We’ll use Fedora 30 as the OS for this tutorial.
 If you sign up to DigitalOcean using this link, you’ll receive $50 to spend on their services over 30 days.

-Today we’ll deploy a three node Kubernetes cluster on top of Fedora 30.
-We’ll run the nodes on VMs in DigitalOcean’s datacenters.
-DigitalOcean also offers a managed Kubernetes deployment, but here we’ll deploy it manually using kubeadm.
-The cluster we will end up with is a single control-plane cluster, i.e. it’ll be lacking High Availability (HA) features.
+Today, we’ll deploy a three-node Kubernetes cluster on top of Fedora 30.
+We’ll run the nodes on VMs in DigitalOcean’s data centers.
+DigitalOcean also offers a managed Kubernetes deployment, but we’ll deploy it manually using kubeadm here.
+We will end up with a single control-plane cluster, i.e., lacking High Availability (HA) features.
 Using this link to DigitalOcean will grant you $50 to spend on DigitalOcean services over 30 days for free.